Getting a new puppy is a wonderful experience, but it can be a little intimidating too.

 Make sure you pick something that isn’t going to get too rowdy or crowded though, or that involves tickets rather than just walking up on the village green – as you might not be able to bring your pup along.

+These events are usually intense, excited little hives of activity.
 There will be children screaming and running around, announcements over loud speakers and a press of bodies by tents and in stalls.

 All of these things are really important for a family dog to be familiar with, and to stay confident around.

-Let as many people as want to come up and say hello, and take him into all the most busy and loud areas.
+Let as many people as want to come up and say hello.
+And take him into all the most busy and loud areas.
 It might be a bit of a pain to do, but it will be worth it for the experience.

-Lots of country shows have livestock tents.
+Theses are fabulous places to get your pup used to all manner of sites and sounds.
+Lots of them have livestock tents.
 It is fine to bring your puppy into these, unless there is a sign telling you otherwise.

 Be careful to show your pup the animals in there, and let him take in the sights and smells, but don’t be tempted to personally introduce him to a sheep or pig there and then.